🎧 Real entrepreneurs. Real stories.

 Confidence in their businesses

 To establish a baseline we asked business owners what their confidence level is in regards to their business, the industries they operate in, and potential growth.
-This graphic represents the percentage of individuals that marked their expectations as confident or very confident.
+The above graphic represents the percentage of individuals that marked their expectations as confident or very confident.

 Transitioning to remote work